PRESENTER Aaron Sloman

 A newly-discovered way of proving the triangle sum theorem.

-Reasoning about what happens if you deform a triangle by moving just one vertex indefinitely along a line.
+Reasoning about what happens if you deform a triangle by moving just one vertex indefinitely along a line, continuously moving away from the opposite side.
 (There's an interesting discussion of what happens in the limit, in Beccuti(2018)).

 Invited talk (video lecture) for a workshop on cognition at IJCAI 2017.